alexzshl/vscode-taskhere/README.md

         }
 ```

 By default, this extension uses the label of the task as the display name on the status bar.
-But if these names are too long to fit for display, you can customize the name with the following configuration:
+But if these names are too long to fit for display and also you don't want to change it, you can customize the name with the following configuration:

 ```json
         {